 B i o

-Amir is particularly invested in highlighting and exploring the raw and emotive power of the human voice - the only instrument that is not man-made.
+Ash is particularly invested in highlighting and exploring the raw, emotive, and connecting power of the human voice.

 Boston College '09